TBD54566975/dwn-server/CONTRIBUTING.md

 ### Code Style

-- Our preferred code style has been codified into `eslint` and `prettier`.
+- Our preferred code style has been codified into `eslint`.
-  - Feel free to take a look onto [eslint config](https://github.com/TBD54566975/dwn-server/blob/main/.eslintrc.cjs) and [prettier config](https://github.com/TBD54566975/dwn-server/blob/main/.prettierrc.json).
+  - Feel free to take a look onto [eslint config](https://github.com/TBD54566975/dwn-server/blob/main/.eslintrc.cjs).
-- Running `npm run lint:fix` and `npm run prettier:fix`will auto-format as much they can.
+- Running `npm run lint:fix` will auto-format as much they can.
 Everything they weren't able to will be printed out as errors or warnings.
 - We have a pre-commit hook which would run both commands with attempt to autofix problems
   - It runs by [husky](https://github.com/TBD54566975/dwn-server/blob/main/.husky/pre-commit) and executes [lint-staged command](https://github.com/TBD54566975/dwn-server/blob/main/package.json#L89)
 - Make sure that no errors/warnings are introduced in your PR